Quick Start Guide

 Hot Tip!

-If a view file ends with .blade.php it will use Laravel's Blade language.
-This same pattern applies for other template engines that could be installed in the future.
+If a view file ends with .blade.php it will use Laravel's Blade templates.
+This same pattern applies for any other template engine you may wish to install in the future, like Twig or something that hasn't been invented yet.

 Delete all the placeholder HTML from the template and replace it with the following: